instaclustr/code-samples/MCP-Gateway/shoe-store-support-chatbot/README.md

 Open the app in your browser and try:

-- *"Show me my recent orders."* → the agent calls `get_orders` and lists the blue Sneakers, brown Boots, and black Shoes.
+- *"Show me my recent orders."* → the agent calls `get_orders` and lists the blue sneakers, brown boots, and black shoes.
 - *"My black shoes (order 3) don't fit, please log a return request."* → the agent calls `submit_request` to publish a support ticket to the Kafka backend.

 Each prompt triggers the matching tool automatically — you don't specify tool names or routing.

-## Local testing without a Gateway (optional)

-`example_mcp_server.py` is a minimal stdio MCP server (`echo` / `add` tools) you can point the client at to verify the MCP wiring before connecting to a real Gateway.

 ## Project structure